 Today people travel the world with Blue Ridge PBS, visiting distant destinations as well as special places and people across the Blue Ridge region.
 Blue Ridge PBS, still community owned, has grown into a 21st century, multimedia organization.
 It is now the region’s story teller, serving as an around-the-clock source for thoughtful news and documentaries, arts and culture programming, and the best in children’s television.

-In recent years, investments in digital technologies have enabled Blue Ridge PBS to triple the amount of programming available to regional viewers.
-Viewers can now choose from three digital channels: Blue Ridge PBS, Southwest Virginia Public TV and Blue Ridge PBS Kids.
+In recent years, investments in digital technologies have enabled Blue Ridge PBS to increase the amount of programming available to regional viewers.
+Viewers can now choose from Blue Ridge PBS, Southwest Virginia Public TV, Blue Ridge PBS Kids, Blue Ridge Create and Blue Ridge Streaming.